PROBLEMS AND HOW WE SOLVE THEM

 I’m getting deposed, how do I know what to do to prepare?

 Goosmann Law’s clients are prepared when its deposition time, plain and simple.
 Our clients know what to expect long before the court reporter swears you in and before the video camera starts rolling.
-We provide documents to review, explain the process, run you through mock questioning, and get you as prepared as possible.
+We provide documents to review, explain the process, run you through mock questioning—anything to get you as prepared as possible.
 We protect you in the deposition and object to improper questions from opposing counsel.
 We protect our attorney client privilege and enforce the Rules of Civil Procedure.
 We will be by your side.
 We make sure you give the best testimony possible.

 When we take depositions, we are equally prepared.
 We know your goals, whether we are deposing a fact witness or company representative.
 We know how to handle witnesses that “can’t remember the facts” or are combative, hostile or evasive.
 We also know how to handle opposing counsel.
 We take WOW depositions – depositions that win Motions for Summary Judgment and impeach witnesses at trial on large screens right behind them on the witness stand.